Brood X cicadas threatened by 'death-zombie fungus' that eats away at their butts

-The long-awaited Brood X cicadas are emerging across the eastern US for a mating frenzy 17 years in the making.
-To succeed in their procreation efforts, they'll need to avoid getting munched by animals, but they may also have to battle a horrifying parasitic fungus that controls their minds and forces them to infect other insects.
+The much-awaited Brood X cicadas are now emerging across the eastern US for a massive mating frenzy 17 years in the making.
+To succeed in their procreation efforts, they'll need to avoid getting devoured by animals, but they may also have to battle a strange parasitic fungus that controls their minds and forces them to mate like mad to infect other insects.

-The fungus Massospora takes over the insects in an unusual way.
-It has chemicals like the ones found in hallucinogenic mushrooms, according to a study by researchers from West Virginia University published in PLOS Pathogens in 2020.
+The fungus Massospora has chemicals like the ones found in hallucinogenic mushrooms, according to a study by researchers from West Virginia University published in PLOS Pathogens in 2020.

 The way Massospora fungus spores attack cicadas sounds like a horror film.
 The spores eat away at the cicada's rear, abdomen and even its genitals, depositing even more fungal spores for the cicada to transmit to other cicadas like an STD.